Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 ## Focus

-When we run our tests in watch mode now, we will see 2 failing tests.
+When we run my tests in watch mode now, we will see 2 failing tests.

 ```
 $ npm run test:watch